kfiles/katacoda-scenarios/kubernetes-for-developers/step1.md

 The service is the named endpoint, which provides a ClusterIP which other pods can use to communicate with this application.
 Within this Kubernetes cluster, any connection to the `kubernetes-bootcamp` service will be routed to this ClusterIP, and connected to one of the available pods belonging to the service.

-## Deploying a new application

-Let's deploy another application.
-Take a look at `/root/httpbin-1.yaml`.
-It contains the definition of both a Service and a Deployment (multiple specifications can be put into a single file).

-Now lets create this new service:
+You can also see more details of the service, including its opertational status, with the following command:

-`kubectl create -f /root/httpbin-1.yaml`{{execute T1}}
+`kubectl describe svc kubernetes-bootcamp`{{execute T1}}

-Check that the new service has been created:
+The full specification of the service can be retrieved in yaml or json output format as well:

-`kubectl get svc httpbin-v1`{{execute T1}}
+`kubectl get svc kubernetes-bootcamp -o yaml`{{execute T1}}

-Now look for the pods bound to this service.
-Both the service and the pods have a label `app=httpbin`.
-We can use a label selector to find the pods:
+Now lets see all the pods which have been created to provide this service.
+They have been scheduled on multiple nodes, and provide both load-balancing, and high-availability.
+Connections to the service will only be delegated to healthy pods.

-`kubectl get pod -l app=httpbin`{{execute T1}}
+`kubectl get pods`{{execute T1}}